Form Builder supports defining reusable sections called section templates.

-The title of the section is used as the title of the component in the toolbox.
+The title of the section in the section template library form definition is used as the title of the section template that shows in the toolbox.

 For example, you can create a generic "US Address" section and reuse it in multiple forms:

 Section templates can contain:

 When you click on a given section template, the section is inserted into the form after the currently selected section.
 You can then select a new title for the section.
 It is possible to include a section template more than once.